-Scenario II, illustrated by Figure 3, shows how the elements of the Adaptability Aspects pattern interact when a context change triggers an adaptation on the application behavior.
+Scenario II shows how the elements of the AdapPE pattern interact when a context change triggers an adaptation on the application behavior.

 - The application starts execution. - The context manager begins to monitor the context continuously. - When a registered environment change is detected, the adaptability aspects are notified. - The adaptability aspects detect a point in the execution flow and then use auxiliary classes to perform the changes in the application. - The auxiliary classes use the adaptation data provider in order to access dynamic information on how the adaptation should be performed. - The aspects change the application behavior.